eqNj/eqN-PD2-Filter/README.md

 Replaced the word 'Inferior' (Crude, Cracked, etc.) on inferior items with a blue - sign at the front of item names.

-(Inferior items are only viewable before level 30 and only if they have + to skills.)
+(Inferior items are normally only viewable before level 15 and only if they have + to skills.)

 Further refined the leveling experience to continually show useful items while de-cluttering across a gradient of character progression at all stages.